shilpibhattacharyya/useful_commands_list/README.md

 # Useful Commands:

-This repo contains commands.txt file, which would store all the frequently used commands I search and find in my daily use.
+This repo contains `commands.txt file`, which would store all the frequently used commands I search and find in my daily use.